 Is it stress-relieving?

-There’s a reason why many of the gifts on our list focus on cutting down stress—law students are under a lot of pressure.
+Law students are under a lot of pressure, which is why we included a lot of wellness gifts on our list to help your future lawyer avoid burnout.
 From physical gifts that can help with self-care to services that can save time, stress-relieving gifts are especially thoughtful for law students.

 Personal or sentimental